Esri/arcgis-runtime-samples-android/java/map-reference-scale/README.md

 ## How to use the sample
 * Use the spinner at the top to set the map's reference scale.
 * Use the menu checkboxes to set which feature layers should scale according to the reference scale.
+* Click the button at the bottom to set the map scale (zoom) to the reference scale.

 ## How it works
 * Get and set the reference scale property on the `ArcGISMap`.